tygard/tank_game_ui/README.md

 ## Developing

 If you're using vscode open the devcontainer.
-Then run `cd frontend && npm run develop` and `cd backend && npm run develop` to start the development servers.
+Then run `npm run develop-frontend` and `npm run develop-backend` to start the development servers.
 You may need to run `npm install` in one or both of those folders.
 You will also need a copy of TankGame.jar which you can get by running `scripts/aquire_jar` outside the container or by building [TankGameOrg/engine](https://github.com/TankGameOrg/engine) directly.
 Then navigate to http://localhost:3000/.

 ### Running with custom tank game jar